phpearth/docs/oop/design-patterns/iterator.md

----
-title: "Iterator Design Pattern in PHP"
+# Iterator Design Pattern in PHP
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/iterator/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/iterator/"
----

 Iterator pattern is software design pattern which provides access to the elements of an aggregate object sequentially without exposing its underlying representation.